 After all the activities, story and projects have been completed by the child, have him or her demonstrate to another family member one or more of the following.

-Make up a story about how God's Spirit made a hero of a little boy or girl when they chose to do something good for other people.
+Make up a story about how the Holy Spirit made a hero of a little boy or girl when they chose to do something good for other people.

-Explain the power of wind, water, or fire and why they are compared to the Spirit of God.
+Explain the power of wind, water, or fire to the child and why they are compared to the Spirit of God.